kevindamm/q-party/cmd/jarchive/README.md

   or 'episode' or 'category' or 'challenge' (playing a random selection)

   -data-path string
-        path where converted and created games are written (default ".data") -embed-init
+        path where converted and created games are written (default "./.data") -db-path
-        seed the database from the embedded JSON data
+        path of the SQLite database file, relative to -data-path (do not write to Db if "")
+  -seed-db
+        create & populate tables, and write all new category and challenge content to a local DB
 ```